 Spinach casserole is a healthy, gluten free vegetarian dish, usually served as a Passover side dish.
 This quick and easy to follow recipe shows you how to make it for dinner any day.

-Blend in potato starch, then the onion soup mix.
+- Blend in potato starch, then the dry onion soup mix.

-Add water to prevent it from drying up and sticking to the pan.
+- Add water to prevent it from drying up and sticking to the pan.
+Remove from heat.

-Stir beaten egg and matzo meal into spinach.
+- Stir beaten egg and matzo meal into the spinach.

 If you're using fresh spinach, remove the stems and wash them first.
 Saute a handful in olive oil and the heat will wilt the leaves.